heitorvrb/kitesurfdb/plan.md

 - [x] Opening an SQL Editor tab should focus in the textarea as soon as it is opened.
 - [ ] deb page in Gnome Software Store says: Version 0.1.3, No details for this release.
 - [ ] Add github as Project Website in Gnome Software Store

 - [ ] Fix colors in Search dialog
+- [ ] j and k move up and down in the search results list

 - [ ] There should be a way to see the view's source query.
+- [ ] When the result is few items and the table as a lot of columns, the horizontal scroll is in the way of clicking on the last record.
+Make the horizontal scroll be on the bottom of the screen always.

+- [ ] Feature: Inline where - when on table or view mode, under the query being executed, there should be an input field always available where the user can type a filter, and that filter is automatically added to the WHERE of the query.

 ### Phase 7 - Edit inline
 - [ ] When I click on a cell of a results tab, be it in the sql editor or a table, it should open an input in place for editing.
 If the user edits the value and hits enter, it should show as an edited cell by a different color.
 If any cell is edited, at the bottom a "Save" button should appear.
 When clicked, it should pick any lines where a cell was edited and do an SQL UPDATE statement for each of those lines.

+- [ ] Jump between relationships - in any result table, when the field is a foreign key, CTRL+click on it opens a new tab for the foreign table with a WHERE to that record.

 ### Future (Phase 6+)